 The irresistibly daft, likeable human Frank of brilliant Mr Pasquale- The Daily Mail

-The Alexandra was built in 1901 by William Coutts and throughout its vast history, has become home to first class entertainment.
+Birmingham’s beloved theatre, The Alexandra, was built in 1901 by William Coutts and throughout its vast history, has become home to first class entertainment.
 In 2018, the venue underwent an extensive refurbishment and reverted to its original name, The Alexandra.
 The theatre is a valuable contributor to culture within Birmingham and the West Midlands, presenting first-rate musicals, drama, comedy and more.